dartondox/dox/README.md

 ## Security Vulnerabilities

-We take the security of our software seriously.
+Dox take the security of our framework seriously.
 If you identify any security vulnerabilities in our application, please notify us immediately by sending an email to support@dartondox.dev.
 We appreciate your responsible disclosure and will respond promptly to address and resolve any identified security issues.
 Your cooperation helps us maintain the integrity and safety of our software for all users.

 ## Contributing